ope-nz/b4x_cba/README.md

 - %JAR% - the full name of the jar file eg "Example.jar"
 - %JAR_NAME% -  just the name of the jar file eg "Example"
 - %VERSION% - the version number from version.txt eg 1.0.5
-- %PROJECT_NAME% - the project name eg TestCurstomCommands
+- %PROJECT_NAME% - the project name eg TestCustomCommands
 - %DATE% - a date string in format yyyyMMdd
 - %TIME% - a time string in format HHmmss